platard/MTM6302-blacksmith-game/README.md

 - **FIRE:** Requires 1 wood.

 ## Your Tasks
-1. Implement the commands in `game.js`.
+1. Implement the commands in `blacksmith.js`.
-2. Write JavaScript functions for the game mechanics following the starter code.
+2. Write JavaScript variables and functions for the game mechanics.